ianif/taccalcprivateemptyrepo/README.md

 **Version**: 1.0.0
 **Last Updated**: 2024
+**Tax Rates Last Verified**: January 15, 2024
+**Tax Year**: 2024
 **License**: Open source

 *This calculator is an educational tool and community resource for Greek freelancers.
-For official tax compliance, always consult qualified professionals and official government resources.*
+Tax rates have been verified against official sources as of January 15, 2024.
+For official tax compliance, always consult qualified professionals and verify current rates with official government resources (AADE, EFKA, Taxisnet).*